flueke/mvme/doc/sphinx/source/vme_script.rst

 Scripts belonging to a module (**Module Init Scripts**, **VME Interface Settings**, **Module Reset** and the readout code) will have the **module base address** added to most of the commands.
 This allows writing scripts containing module-relative addresses only.
-An exception is the :ref:`writeabs
+Exceptions are the :ref:`writeabs
-<vme-command-writeabs>` command which does not modify its address argument.
-The
+<vme-command-writeabs>` and :ref:`readabs <vme-command-readabs>` commands which
-base address can also be temporarily replaced with a different value by using the :ref:`setbase <vme-command-setbase>` and :ref:`resetbase
+do not modify their address argument.
+The base address can also be temporarily replaced with a different value by using the :ref:`setbase
-<vme-command-resetbase>` commands.
+<vme-command-setbase>` and :ref:`resetbase <vme-command-resetbase>` commands.

 The commands below accept the following values for address modifiers and data widths: